 Provided the student gives their approval, the coordinator can discuss suitable adaptations for different course components and examinations with the course coordinator.
-The coordinators can also visit your department and give a presentation on learning support and accessible teaching.
+The coordinators can also visit your department and give a presentation on stydy support and accessible teaching.

 The student owns their own personal data and is responsible for contacting those concerned such as course coordinator, the examiner or the person handling administration of the examination.
 Sometimes the coordinator may contact those concerned, after agreeing this with the student.
 As course coordinator, you can also invite the student to discuss suitable adaptations.
 Remember that some of the information the coordinator has about the student and that you as course coordinator may sometimes take part of, are covered by professional secrecy.
 Any details related to the student's integrity must be handled with the utmost care.

-Students granted support are:
+Students granted study support for students with disabilities are: